symbol/symbol-docs/source/concepts/data-validation.rst

 ===========

 The hash at the bottom of the tree is called the Merkle root.
-The Merkle root hashes for receipts and transactions are included in block headers to summarize the data linked.
+The Merkle root hashes for :term:`receipts <Receipt>` and transactions are included in block headers to summarize the data linked.

 The following example shows how to verify that a block is composed of all its transactions: